Sea Harbour Seafood Restaurant

 Fried Squid with salty chili ($6.98) was hot out of the fryer, lots of tentacles, awesome.

-Chicken Feet in Herbal Soup ($6.98) bathed in a meaty dong gui broth along with angelica, these are far less greasy than the traditional style.
+Chicken Feet in Herbal Soup ($8.18) bathed in a meaty dong gui broth along with angelica, these are far less greasy than the traditional style.
 We even like drinking the thick broth!
 Part of the “From the Chef” section.

 Vegetarian congee ($4.95) was piping hot and had lily nuts and barley.
 Good flavored jook hit the spot.
 Chives and crispy won tons on the side.

-Crystal shrimp dumplings ($4.00) had four smaller sized dumplings or har gow.
+Crystal shrimp dumplings ($4.68) had four smaller sized dumplings or har gow.
 Huge mound of shrimp and top notch quality.
 Firm wrapper.
 Flavor is not as good as Hong Kong’s best, but superior to most in the USA.
 In 2016 we notice a dab of truffle oil.